DWI PENALTIES IN GREENSBORO — WHAT YOU NEED TO KNOW

 For Levels Three through Five, the judge can order a suspended sentence requiring a short jail stay or community service.
 The judge also can order a sentence to be served on weekends.

 Clearly, the judge has a lot to consider.
 In some instances, a sentence is mandatory, but the judge can weigh the seriousness of the aggravating and mitigating factors and sentence you accordingly.
 This is where a skilled attorney can help.
-The Clifford Division presents a clear picture of the facts and circumstances, from the initial traffic stop through the field sobriety tests and your arrest, so that you receive a fair sentence.
+Our attorneys help present a clear picture of the facts and circumstances, from the initial traffic stop through the field sobriety tests and your arrest, so that you receive a fair sentence.

-The Clifford Division has handled thousands of DWI cases.
+The attorneys at Clifford & Harris, PLLC has handled thousands of DWI cases.
 Let us put that experience to work for you.
 If you have questions about your DWI charge or potential sentence, contact us today at 336-574-2788 or online for a free consultation.